rc-9/BraTS_UNet/README.md

 ### Conclusions

-This project establishes a baseline 2D U-Net pipeline for multi-class brain tumor segmentation from multi-modal MRI slices:
-- The model reached a mean Dice score of **0.581**.
-Performance was strongest on enhancing tumor (ET) regions, while necrotic core and edema remained challenging, largely due to class imbalance and less distinct boundaries.
-- Slice-level visualizations show predictions that generally follow anatomical structure, with noticeable variability across cases.
-- The pipeline is modular end-to-end; data loading, preprocessing, training, validation metrics, and qualitative review are all structured for reproducibility.

-Overall, this serves as a solid starting point for further tuning, data balancing strategies, and architectural improvements toward more clinically reliable segmentation.
+This project implements a 2D U-Net pipeline for multi-class brain tumor segmentation from multi-modal MRI slices.
+The baseline model achieved a mean Dice score of **0.581**, performing best on enhancing tumor (ET) regions (**0.715**) while necrotic core and edema remained challenging due to class imbalance and less distinct boundaries.
+Slice-level visualizations show predictions generally follow anatomical structures, though variability exists across cases.
+The pipeline is modular and fully reproducible.
+A preliminary upgrade incorporating attention mechanisms and data augmentation was also tested, but further architectural tuning and expanded compute are needed to improve performance.
+Overall, this baseline provides a solid foundation for experimentation, data balancing, and iterative refinement toward clinically meaningful segmentation.

 <p align="right">(<a href="#top">back to top</a>)</p>